The Best Mountain Biking Regions in New Zealand

 Moving onto the South Island now, the Nelson/Tasman region encompasses mountains and two national parks packed with fun terrain.

 There are three MTB park-styled areas easily cycled to from Nelson city centre: Sharlands Trails, Richmond Hills and Codgers MTB Park.
 For a mountain biking trip, there’s the Dun Mountain Trail with long downhill sections, as well as tough climbs.
 From May to September, you can bike the New Zealand Great Walk, the Heaphy Track.
 In the Abel Tasman National Park, there’s the Rameka Track for forest and downhill trails.
-For something more on the easy side, there is the purpose-built Tasman’s Great Taste Trail, which is 175km trail on the coast and some inland fruit orchards.
+For something more on the easy side, there is the purpose-built Tasman’s Great Taste Trail, which is a 175km trail on the coast and some inland fruit orchards.
+Transport and rentals for the Great Taste Trail can be organised with Trail Journeys in Nelson.

 Get more information in our guide to Mountain Biking in Nelson Tasman.